Content Sales Business Growth

 It’s common to think that a lead magnet is just a landing page.
-However, this is only part of an effective lead magnet.
+However, this is only one part.

 A lead magnet is an offer that marketers use as an incentive to their customers to get them to progress through their sales funnel.

 This value in advance is given in exchange for a customers personal information, such as an email address.
-Marketers would use their lead magnet as a way to add their target audience to a mailing list to further encourage them to download content, attend a webinar, consume content, submit a form, or make a purchase.
+Marketers would use theirs as a way to add their target audience to a mailing list to further encourage them to download content, attend a webinar, consume content, submit a form, or make a purchase.

 A good lead magnet is specific to your target audience’s needs and it will not only guide the individual through the sales funnel, but will also collect their data, thoughts and motivations along the way.